stenglein-lab/taxonomy_pipeline/README.md

 nextflow run main.nf -resume -profile singularity,local --host_map_file input/host_mapping.txt
 ```

 This assumes you are working on a server with nextflow and singularity installed.
-See below for more information on these dependencies.
+See the Dependencies below for more information on these dependencies.

 Because the pipeline will likely run for a while (depending on dataset sizes), you will want to run it via a screen session.
 See [this tutorial section](https://github.com/stenglein-lab/taxonomy_pipeline/blob/master/docs/tutorial.md#section_screen) for more information on using screen.